-However, there are many cases where you might want to pass data into a form would never be provided by the responder directly:
+However, there are many cases where you might want to pass data into a form that would never be provided by the responder directly:

-Tracking information, such as unique identifiers, account IDs, etc.
+- Tracking information, such as unique identifiers, account IDs, etc.

-Configuration variables, which enable or disable certain functionality.
+- Configuration variables, which enable or disable certain functionality.

 If you're familiar with HTML form semantics, this is the equivalent of a

 <input type="hidden">field which is part of a form, but not provided by the user.

 If a default value is set, if a value is not present when a flow is loaded, the default value will be used.